Placement Tests2022-04-06T10:26:30-04:00

 Graduate Students

-Passing the Music History Placement Test or earning a grade of B or better in MUH 5219 is required to fulfill the prerequisite for MUH 6937 Special Topics in Music History, the graduate music history course most FIU graduate programs require.
+Passing the Music History Placement Exam or earning a grade of B or better in MUH 5219 is required to fulfill the prerequisite for MUH 6937 Special Topics in Music History, the graduate music history course most FIU graduate programs require.
 MUH 6937 is usually offered every Spring.

-Music History Placement Test Policies
+Music History Placement Exam Policies

 Resources